top of page

 By statute, the failure to pay timely taxes results in an up to 50 percent penalty on the entire unpaid principal amount of the tax.
 In addition, interest is imposed at a floating rate.

 The industry standard is that lenders require borrowers pay the tax.
-Any lender who fails to charge the tax and is later audited by the Department will have a lot of explaining to do to its shareholders as to why it failed to properly collect a tax which will now have to be paid out of the lender's own assets (plus penalties and interest!), instead from borrowers, like all other lenders do.
+Any lender who fails to charge the tax and is later audited by the Department will have a lot of explaining to do to its shareholders as to why it failed to properly collect a tax which will now have to be paid out of the lender's own assets (plus penalties and interest!), instead from borrowers, which is how all other lenders obtain funding to pay the tax.
 To make matters worse, if a lender was failing to file documentary stamp tax returns, the statute of limitations will effectively stretch back indefinitely, as the Florida tax statute of limitations will not begin running if a required return has not been filed.
 Fla.
 Stat.
 Section 95.091(3)(a).

 Second, there are a number of Florida state cases that hold that a loan is not enforceable until the documentary stamp tax is paid.
 There are some cases that only a security interest (like a mortgage) is unenforceable until the documentary stamp tax is paid, but the issue is currently subject to a "split" among the Florida District Courts of Appeals, which hear appeals from trial courts, with the Third and Fifth Districts currently holding that unsecured notes are unenforceable until the tax is paid.
 WRJ Dev., Inc. v.
 N. Ring Ltd., 979 So.2d 1046 (Fla.
 3rd DCA 2008); Somma v.
 Metra Elecs.
 Corp., 727 So.2d 302 (Fla.
 5th DCA 1999).
 The Fourth District has held that only a mortgage (but not the note) would be unenforceable.
 Glenn Wright Homes (Delray) LLC v.
 Lowy, 10 So.
 3d 693 (Fla.
 4th DCA 2009).